Call of Cthulhu: The Card Game: Reviews

+Discontinuation

 On the September 22, 2015, it was announced that Fantasy Flight Games would cease all tournament support and stop developing new expansions after the 2015 World Championship.
 The Mark of Madness expansion, focusing on Hastur, was the last expansion, completing a cycle of expansions for all 8 factions.
 In total the game had 10 deluxe box expansions and 7 cycles of 6 asylum packs through the years.
 Fantasy Flight Games announced that they will keep the ability to reprint already released expansions on demand.